Mandur/PodIdentityHealthCheck/readme.md

 **Listed as reference and not recommended**

 We could condition the pod start with the capability of wheter or not the pod is able to successfully get an access token from NMI/IMDS.
-As this is an init container it won't offer any runtime protection.
+As this is an init container it will not offer any runtime protection.

 ``` yaml
 spec: